 If convenience to Ninth Street attractions is your primary concern, the Hilton Garden Inn Durham is your best bet.
 Just around the block from the district’s main drag, the hotel offers complimentary wifi, a 24-hour business center, and fitness center with indoor pool.

-ZenFish, a fast-casual Poké restaurant is slated to open this spring, while local favorite Alpaca Peruvian Charcoal Chicken will open up their second Durham location on Ninth Street in May.
+Be sure to visit ZenFish, a fast-casual Poké restaurant, and local favorite Alpaca Peruvian Charcoal Chicken at their second Durham location on Ninth Street.
 The North Phase of Ninth Street will develop over the coming months and years to include 10,000 square feet of retail space and 222,006 square feet of residential space, with an internal parking deck.
 More details will be revealed as they are announced.